codacy/docs/docs/getting-started/getting-started-with-codacy.md

 ![Adding repositories](images/getting-started-add-repository.png)

-Codacy begins an initial analysis as soon as you add a repository, and displays an overview of the code quality of your repository when the analysis is complete.
+Codacy begins an initial analysis as soon as you add a repository and displays an overview of the code quality of your repository when the analysis is complete.

 ![Repository dashboard](../repositories/images/repository-dashboard.png)

 ## 4. Tweak your repository settings {: id="tweak-settings"}

- [Check the static analysis results](../repositories/issues-view.md) on the Issues page to explore the initial analysis results.
+ [Check the static analysis results](../repositories/issues-view.md) on the **Issues** page to explore the initial analysis results.

  The first analysis is based on Codacy **default configurations**, so you should tweak and adapt the following configurations to match your preferences and specific scenario: